 paste exactly the correct text in there – that’s why having buttons to

 remember the exact text is so handy.
 In particular watch out for the #

 the ‘ and the ” characters which have to be right.

 The size is 0 for default -1,-2… for smaller, 1,2 ..for larger.

 You need to look up the fonts you have on your own machine – I tried

 Dingbats and Gentium from the list given by the Character Map tool on my

-How can I start a new line of music (in Denemo)?
+How can I start a new line of music?

 If you just want to force a staff line-break in the printed output insert the Directives → Page Break command.
 Remember Denemo does not do the final typesetting of the music in the display, it just lets you input it quickly.
 However – there is a “page view” which shows the music on multiple lines – see the View menu (but this is so you can see more of your music, not to show the printed page).

 Start and End triplet (tuplet) markers are objects in Denemo having a position (i.e. you can place the cursor on them, and delete them using backspace or del etc, just like notes, time signature changes or directives etc).
 There are commands to insert the start tuplet marker object and it has the meaning that the notes following have the scaled timing.
 Denemo expects tuplets to be ended within the Denemo measure, and although not strictly necessary it is probably best to do this.
 This is because the typesetting can be controlled regardless of how you tell Denemo about the timing of the notes.